-Similar to Airbus’ A320 jet in size and target usage, the Akka Link & Fly carriage for short-range flights carries 162 passengers and the seats can be taken out to move freight instead.
-With the wings clipped on, and the engines fixed on top, the design has wingspan of about 49 metres, is 34 metres long and 8 metres high.
+Similar to Airbus’ A320 jet in size and target usage.
+The Akka Link & Fly carriage for short-range flights carries 162 passengers and the seats can be taken out to move freight instead.
+With the wings clipped on, and the engines fixed on top, the design has a wingspan of about 49 meters, is 34 meters long and 8 meters high.

-Akka generates 75 per cent of its sales in France and Germany and became more dependent on car manufacturing with the takeover of a Daimler engineering unit in 2010.
+Akka generates 75 percent of its sales in France and Germany and became more dependent on car manufacturing.
+With the takeover of a Daimler engineering unit in 2010.
 The Paris-based company hopes its new concept will woo new aeronautics customers in the US.
-The purchase of Texas-based engineering firm PDS Tech in June is a first step.
+The purchase of Texas-based engineering firm PDS Tech in June is the first step.
 Ricci expects the acquisition to close in three to six months.